geoffbacon/collaboration/README.md

 - [The State of the Octoverse](https://octoverse.github.com/) An annual report from GitHub about the platform.
 Make sure you check out [which organizations](https://octoverse.github.com/projects) contribute the most to open source
 - [Collaborating with issues and pull requests](https://help.github.com/en/categories/collaborating-with-issues-and-pull-requests) from GitHub
 - [The Ultimate GitHub Collaboration Guide](https://medium.com/@jonathanmines/the-ultimate-github-collaboration-guide-df816e98fb67)
-- Free Udaity course on [GitHub and Collaboration](https://www.udacity.com/course/github-collaboration--ud456)
+- Free Udacity course on [GitHub and Collaboration](https://www.udacity.com/course/github-collaboration--ud456)